DBProductions/rabbitmq-cluster/README.md

 Prometheus is available under `http://localhost:9090/` and Grafana serves here `http://localhost:3000/`.
 For Grafana the `admin` password is simple `password`.
 Some community built dashboards are included.

+When you face problems with the Grafana login you can set a password like this.

+    $ docker exec -it <name of grafana container> grafana-cli admin reset-admin-password <fill in password>

 Enabled plugins:
  - rabbitmq_mqtt
  - rabbitmq_federation